 A recommended pass mark is reached by consultation among the examination part chairperson, the general officer overseeing that examination, and the CAS Syllabus & Examination Committee chairperson.
 Any significant deviations from the à priori pass mark set by the pass mark panel are explored at this time.
-The recommended pass mark and explanations for deviations from the à priori pass mark are submitted to the vice president-admissions who approves the final pass mark.
+The recommended pass mark and explanations for deviations from the à priori pass mark are submitted to the vice president-admissions, who approves the final pass mark.
 As an informational item, the final exam statistics are forwarded to the CAS Executive Council and CAS Board of Directors.

 After the pass mark is finalized, each candidate is assigned a score.
 Scores of 0 to 5 are assigned to candidates who do not pass.
 On this scale, each interval is 10 percent of the pass mark.
 For example, a grade of 5 equates to a candidate's score of at least 90 percent, but less than 100 percent, of the pass mark.
 A grade of 0 means that the candidate's score is less than 50 percent of the pass mark.
 Candidates at or above the passing mark will receive a score of 6 to 10.
-Historic passing numeric scores will not be provided.
+Historical passing numeric scores will not be provided.

-The CAS releases the pass scores for Exams MAS-I, MAS-II, and 5 through 9 after the appeals deadline for the specific exam session.
-They are available from the Past Exams and Pass Marks page of the CAS website.
-The purpose of releasing the pass scores is to help candidates prepare for future exam sittings.
-The 75th and 95th percentile scores are also released for each exam.
-These two key statistics indicate the performance level achieved by the better-prepared candidates on the exam.
+Starting with the Fall 2020 exam administration, the CAS no longer releases the pass scores for Exams MAS-I, MAS-II, and 5 through 9.
+Certain other statistics, such as the percentage of candidates who passed the exam, will continue to be published.
+Pass marks for prior exams are available from the Past Exams and Pass Marks page of the CAS website.
 Raw scores are not provided to candidates.